abbyazari/abbyazari.github.io/_pages/join.md

 Graduate projects available for Fall 2027:

-- (1) Probabilistic machine learning for Mars space weather / space environment. _Candidates should apply with this [form](https://forms.gle/27zj1UUMCBjc8DGV8) and through either the UoA Physics or ECE departments._
+- (1) Probabilistic machine learning for **Mars** space weather / space environment. _Candidates should apply with this [form](https://forms.gle/27zj1UUMCBjc8DGV8) and through either the UoA Physics or ECE departments._

-- (2) Flow based models for solar wind kinetic data analysis _Candidates should apply via this [form](https://forms.gle/27zj1UUMCBjc8DGV8) and through the UoA ECE department.
+- (2) Flow based models for **solar wind** kinetic data analysis.
+_Candidates should apply via this [form](https://forms.gle/27zj1UUMCBjc8DGV8) and through the UoA ECE department.
 This position is co-supervised with Prof. Atanackovic._

-- (3) Continual learning for space weather prediction. _Candidates should apply with this [form](https://forms.gle/27zj1UUMCBjc8DGV8) and through the UoA CS department.
+- (3) Continual learning for **space weather** prediction. _Candidates should apply with this [form](https://forms.gle/27zj1UUMCBjc8DGV8) and through the UoA CS department.
 This position is co-supervised with Prof. White._

 Important Application Information: